2021–22 Rahmatganj MFS season

 The 2021–22 season was Rahmatganj MFS's 89th competitive since its establishment in 1933 and its 12th season in the Bangladesh Premier League.
-In addition to domestic league, Rahmatganj MFS are participating on this season's edition of Federation Cup and Independence Cup.
+In addition to the domestic league, Rahmatganj MFS are participating in this season's edition of the Federation Cup and the Independence Cup.
 The season covered the period from 1 October 2021 to 2 August 2021.

 Season summary

 December

 On 3 December 2021, Rahmatganj began their season with a 2–3 loss against newly promoted side Swadhinata KS, in the first match of the 2021–22 Independence Cup.
-Philip Adjah gave Rahmatganj MFS the lead within 3 minutes, however, in the 16th minute the score was leveled by Rafał Zaborowski.
-In the 25 minute a goal by Sanowar Hossain, had Rahmatganj MFS finish first-half with score 2–1.
+Philip Adjah gave Rahmatganj MFS the lead within 3 minutes; however, in the 16th minute, the score was leveled by Rafał Zaborowski.
+In the 25th minute, a goal by Sanowar Hossain had Rahmatganj MFS finish first-half with score 2–1.
 In the second half scored level by Swadhinata KS Nedo Turković on 50 minutes.
-On 80 minutes own goal by Mohammad Al-Amin gave lead 3–2 and Swadhinata KS ensured win.
+At 80 minutes an own goal by Mohammad Al-Amin gave lead 3–2 lead and Swadhinata KS ensured the win.